-Despite being Spain’s second city, Barcelona welcomes more international tourists than any other city in the country.
+Despite being Spain’s second city, Barcelona welcomes more international tourists than any other city.

-But the summer heat, crowds, and size of the historic center mean that you would benefit from knowing some essential Barcelona travel tips for first-timers before you go.
+But the summer heat, crowds, and size of the historic center mean that you would benefit from knowing some essential practical tips for first-timers before you go.

-This guide will break down all the best tips for traveling to Barcelona including what to do, how to get around, and food to eat.
+This Barcelona guide will break down all the best tips for traveling to Barcelona, including what to do, how to get around, and what food to eat.
 These travel tips for Barcelona will ensure you have a fantastic trip that you remember for all the right reasons!

 Top Barcelona Travel Tips for First-Timers